Izmir, Turkey

 When we asked people what advice they would give someone preparing to move to Izmir, they said:

 "I know an expat who moved her stuff from abroad to Izmir by boat and that was costly.
 I would suggest just buying furniture here there's lot of designs and styles.
 Bring what you can from home in your suitcases and even if you have to pay an $50 bucks for an extra suitcase, it's worth it if the contents mean a lot to you.
 Find a neighborhood that feels comfortable and pleasant to you.
 It's important to like what you see when you look out the window and walk down the street.
 I like how all the apartments in my area are different architecturally and it's pleasing to the eye.
 The streets are tree-lined and it's not very noisy.
-So, make sure you feel good about the place you're in," wrote a member in Izmir.
+So, make sure you feel good about the place you're in," explained one expat living in Izmir, Turkey.

 "Izmir is a vibrant city with a rich cultural heritage and a unique atmosphere.
 Expats should be aware that the city is quite conservative and that it is important to respect local customs and traditions.
 It is also important to learn some basic Turkish before moving to Izmir, as English is not widely spoken.
 Expats should also be aware that Izmir has a hot and humid climate, with temperatures reaching up to 40°C in the summer months.
-Finally, expats should research the cost of living in Izmir before moving, as it can be quite expensive," commented one expat who made the move to Izmir.
+Finally, expats should research the cost of living in Izmir before moving, as it can be quite expensive," said one expat in Izmir.

 How do I find a place to live in Izmir?